EchoSign Licensing Terms

 5. INTELLECTUAL PROPERTY

 5.1 Ownership.
 Adobe will continue to own the Adobe Technology.
-As between the Parties, Customer owns all rights, title, and interest in the Customer Data and Customer Content, subject to Adobe’s underlying intellectual property rights in the OnDemand Services, Reports, and other Adobe Technology.
+As between the Parties, Customer owns all rights, title, and interest in the Customer Data, subject to Adobe’s underlying intellectual property rights in the On-demand Services, Reports, and other Adobe Technology.

 5.2 No Modifications.
 Customer will not modify, create derivative works of, adapt, translate, reverse engineer, decompile, disassemble or otherwise attempt to discover the source code in any Adobe Technology, except to the extent permitted under the law.